mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-record-consent-request-expected-actions-semantics.md

-- The consent is stored in the consent repository.
+- The consent is stored in the consent registry.
 Please see here for Capability statements for the <a href="https://profiles.ihe.net/ITI/PCF/CapabilityStatement-IHE.PCF.consentRegistry.html">Consent Registry actor</a>